jasonmerino/JSRegEx-p-/README.md

-# JSRegex
+# JSRegEx(p)

-JSRegex is a tool for learning and testing out JavaScript Regular Expressions.
+JSRegEx(p) is a tool for learning and testing out JavaScript Regular Expressions.
 Select a set of data and type your regular expression into the two fields provided.
 As you type various elements in the data set will get greyed out if they do not match the pattern you have created and elements that retain their dark color will be the remaining set of elements that do match the pattern.

 ## Project Scope/Further Improvements